-You will not need to enter your billing details until you create a database for a paid plan.
+You will not need to enter your billing details until you create a database.
 You can enter your billing details by going to the account billing area or in the form shown in the database creation process.

 If you are working for an EU business or you are an EU professional, you will need to provide a valid EU VAT ID (or other proof of being a business), or else VAT charges will apply.
 You can read more about this topic on the European VAT section.

 To update your invoice details, go to the Invoices tab in Account settings and click on Edit billing information.

 GrapheneDB usage is calculated on a daily basis.
 The amount displayed is the amount you will pay if you stopped all your databases at that moment.